 - We will cache the signer to reduce the number of look-ups for transactions who have the same signer in the block.

-- Increasing the speed of inter smart contract calls and brings full compatibility with Ethereum exception handling for those calls.
+- Increasing the speed of inter-smart contract calls, bringing full compatibility with Ethereum through exception handling for those calls.